gkemmey/gray_matter/_posts/2019-03-11-making-a-case-for-turbolinks.md

 Perhaps more importantly than the amount of code it took, is how neatly this fits into our paradigm of writing web apps from 2008.
 It's nearly seamless!
 And for that, we've eliminated a large swath of problems we would have to take on using React.
 There's no exchanging data.
 No syncing two versions of truth.
 No asynchronous SPA framework to deal with.
 No countless other React-related problems and complexities we take on once we commit to that ecosystem.

-Also, the way Turbolinks replaces our whole `<body>` allow us to just focus on our initial rendering.
+Also, the way Turbolinks replaces our whole `<body>` allows us to just focus on our initial rendering.
 Right, it's still _just_ the `index.ejs` file.
 We never have to worry about updating individual sections, which we saw a little bit of when we had to undo the state of our todo that was toggled for editing.
 We just always throw away what we have and re-render everything -- the whole `index.ejs` file.

+Are there downsides to Turbolinks?
+Certainly.
+We do have to be a [little more structured](https://github.com/turbolinks/turbolinks#making-transformations-idempotent) when we write frontend JavaScript that transforms our HTML.
+And replacing the entire `<body>` won't always be the most performant way to have done something.
+There will be times React would be faster.
+But that's fair.
+Like we said before, simplicity almost always comes at the cost of some speed.

+At the end of the day, Turbolinks is a great way to get (most of) the performance from a single page app with (most of) the simplicity of a server-rendered one 🌆

 ## Conclusion